Haivision/srt/docs/API/API-functions.md

 * BROADCAST: not used
 * BACKUP: positive value of link priority (the greater, the more preferred)
-* BALANCING: relative expected load on this link for fixed algorithm

 In any case, the allowed value for `weight` is between 0 and 32767.